Harriet Morison: Later life

 For 14 years, Morison was an official visitor to the Seacliff Lunatic Asylum near Dunedin.
 The New Zealand Herald obituary describes her as having "a keen personal interest in the welfare of the mentally afflicted".
 She was active in the Bible Christian Church, as a lay preacher (one of the first female preachers in New Zealand) and as a chairwoman of the Unitarian Church Committee.

 In 1906 she became a factory inspector for the Department of Labour in the South Island – the first female inspector in the country – and two years later she moved to Auckland to run a new Women's Branch of the Department.
 She retired in 1921 when she was made redundant, and after a period of failing health died at her home in New Lynn in 1925.

+Throughout her life she was committed to her work and campaigning and never married nor had children.
+From 1893 until her death in 1925 she lived with her friend and companion Lilly Wild.

 Morison is one of six figures honoured in the Kate Sheppard National Memorial in Christchurch, which was unveiled in 1993 on the 100th anniversary of suffrage in New Zealand.